White sand beaches, hidden waterfalls, jungle adventures, and volcano hikes – when it comes to visiting Central America, you’re in for a treat!

 We’ve visited a good share of ruins and temples during our travels in Central America, yet nothing compares to the scale and grandness of the incredible Tikal ruins in Guatemala.

 Tikal Ruins is one of the largest and oldest of Mayan archeological sites, dating back to 1000 BC.
-As the capital of the Mayan kingdom, Tikal complex consists of around 3000 different buildings, although much of Tikal still remains buried underground and only about 30% of the ruins have been excavated.
+As the capital of the Mayan kingdom, the Tikal complex consists of around 3000 different buildings, although much of Tikal still remains buried underground and only about 30% of the ruins have been excavated.

 These ruins are located deep in the Guatemalan rainforest and just walking around the Tikal site is an incredible jungle adventure itself.
 As you walk through narrow jungle paths you’re likely to spot howler monkeys in the trees and coati, little raccoon-like animals, darting through the forest.